FlaAI/TSFool/README.md

 | PPOC   | Image     | ProximalPhalanxOutlineCorrect  | 600   | 291  | 2     | 80     |

-## The Comparsion of TSFool and five common adversarial attacks on the Experimental Datasets
+## The Comparsion of TSFool and Five Common Adversarial Attacks on the Experimental Datasets

 ### Exp.
 1
 #### - Dataset: CBF